josevnz/tutorials/docs/Textualize/TUTORIAL.md

 In this quick introduction, I will show you 2 examples of what you can do with Textual and where you can go after that

+## What do you need to follow this tutorial

+You will need the following:

+1) Basic programing experience, preferable in Python.
+2) Understanding basic OO concepts like classes, inheritance
+3) A machine with Linux and Python 3.9+ installed
+4) A good editor (Vim, PyCharm are good choices)

+I tried to keep the code simple, so you can follow it.
+Also, I strongly recommend you download the code or at least install the programs as explained next.

 ## Installation

 First create a virtual environment